 Some people travel for history.
 Others travel for adventure.
 Me?
-I travel for food.
+I travel for food – culinary travel!
 There is no shortage of great food cities around the world so I asked some of my blogging friends to share their favorite food cities.
-You might notice there are no cities in Africa listed here – don’t worry, I’ve got a post that’s dedicated just to foodie cities of Africa coming soon!
+You might notice there are no cities in Africa listed here – don’t worry, I’ve got a post that’s dedicated just to foodie cities of Africa as well.

 One of the best cities in the world for food (in my probably biased opinion!).
 There are many different cultural groups which all bring their superb cuisine with them.
 The best part is that there are many little areas which will be a hive of one certain cuisine eg Vietnamese, Chinese, Italian, Greek, Ethiopian, etc and if you go to their area, there are a crazy amount of awesome options.